 The countdown to Iona is on and there are just 365 days standing between you and the brand new P&O Cruises ship.
-And as we all well know, nowadays with a new ship comes a new feast of flavours, especially when said ship has more than 15 places to eat.
-One of these will be Taste 360, a brand-new dining venue set to debut on-board Iona.
+And as we all well know, nowadays with a new ship comes a new feast of flavours, especially when said ship has more than 15 places to eat and a selection of brand new food heroes.

 Taste 360 will serve dishes designed by Jose Pizarro, a Spanish chef who now has four branches of his ‘Brindisa’ restaurant in London.
 Marte Marie Forsberg will bring traditional home-cooked meals to the menus of the new P&O Cruises restaurant on Iona too.